Iowa campaign events are falling as fast as the snow as the state readies for record-cold caucuses

 The National Weather Service’s Des Moines office, meanwhile, posted white-out conditions of jack-knifed tractor-trailers littering interstates as much of the state was under a blizzard warning.

-GOP front-runner Donald Trump — who has not stumped in Iowa in the closing week, instead choosing to make court appearances in Washington and New York — planned to hold a handful of rally events over the weekend in central and western Iowa.
+Trump — who has not stumped in Iowa in the closing week, instead choosing to make court appearances in Washington and New York — on Friday shifted a handful of rally events planned for over the weekend in central and western Iowa to tele-rallies, with his campaign posting the adjusted schedule “out of an abundance of caution amid severe weather advisories.”

-His campaign is determined to hold the rallies as scheduled, though it did have to cancel some events earlier in the week with surrogates advocating for the former president.
+Trump was still slated to appear at an in-person rally on Sunday in Indianola, south of Des Moines.
+Earlier Friday, his campaign appeared determined to hold all of the weekend’s rallies as scheduled.

 “Wear a coat,” Trump senior adviser Chris LaCivita quipped when asked about concerns about the weather over the next few days.
 He also noted that the campaign has “contingencies” in place, including drivers to get people to caucus sites.